Planting trees to capture and store carbon

 Within Europe, the European Union’s Emissions Trading System (EU ETS), allows for the trade of carbon in a number of sectors and generates ‘European Union Allowances’ (EUA's).

 In the voluntary market a number of carbon standards have been established which follow stringent standards.
 This voluntary market for carbon works outside the compliance market.
-It enables sectors of the economy which are not regulated or countries which have not ratified the Kyoto protocol to trade in carbon.
+It enables sectors of the economy which are not regulated.
 Some of the most well known voluntary standards are:

 • The Voluntary Carbon Standard